-*As of December 31, 2016, Sony Corporation, Overseas Private Investment Corporation, and Tesla Motors, Inc. comprised 1.17%, 0.00% and 0.00%; 0.00%, 0.65% and 0.00%; and 0.00%, 0.00% and 0.34% of the Green Century MSCI International Index Fund, the Green Century Balanced Fund, and the Green Century Equity Fund, respectively.
+*As of March 31, 2018, Tesla Motors, Inc., Vestas Wind Systems and Starbucks Corporation comprised 0.00%, 0.34%, and 0.00%; 0.00%, 0.00% and 0.39%; and 2.03%, 0.79% and 0.00% of the Green Century Balanced Fund, the Green Century Equity Fund and the Green Century International Index Fund.
 References to specific securities, which will change due to ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor.

-To learn more about our efforts and successes regarding our commitment to help stop deforestation, please download Green Century’s Forest Protection Campaign four-pager below or visit our Forest Protection page.
+To learn more about the successes of our Tropical Forest Protection campaign, download our two-pager below or visit our Tropical Forest Protection page.